theachoem/portfolio-jekyll/_portfolios/1-storypad.md

 {% include dot.md %}
 [StoryPad](https://play.google.com/store/apps/details?id=com.tc.writestory) is a minimalist application to write stories, notes, diary, and keep your memory forever with google drive, group, and lock.
 Currently has around 20k+ downloads on Play Store.

-I unpublished it for now.
-The reason for ending the service is that I make the wrong structure of the app hard to maintain.

-Anyways, this isn’t the end for StoryPad.
-I'm working on another project called Spooky, which has a similar concept to StoryPad with Material Design 3.
-I hope that the lesson that I learn from StoryPad helps us build a better app for everyone, providing the same free with no-ads experience.

-Users are able to move their data from StoryPad to Spooky.

 <a class="primary-button" href="https://play.google.com/store/apps/details?id=com.tc.writestory">Download on Play Store</a>
 <a class="primary-button" href="https://m.apkpure.com/storypad-write-story-note-diary/com.tc.writestory">Apkpure</a>
 <a class="primary-button" href="https://github.com/juniorise/storypad">GitHub</a>